 Zuckerman learned that with “knee-jerk liberals” principles are used only when they are needed for the moment.
 When they are not useful, they are discarded.

-“The whole environmental movement has been taken over by the environmental justice people,” he sadly lamented.We value your comments!
-Please weigh in on our comment section below.
+“The whole environmental movement has been taken over by the environmental justice people,” he sadly lamented.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com